magicaltrap/clickbait_fastai/README.md

 ## 2) Language Model
 `clickbait_detection.ipynb`

-Download a pre-trained "AWD_LSTM" model [(Merity et al. 2017)](https://arxiv.org/abs/1708.02182, "AWD_LSTM") which is already trained on the big wikitext-103 dataset (100 million tokens).
+Now we can see the "Universal Language Model Fine-tuning" (ULMFiT), a transfer learning method,  in action.
+Download a pre-trained "AWD_LSTM" model [(Merity et al. 2017)](https://arxiv.org/abs/1708.02182 "AWD_LSTM") which is already trained on the big wikitext-103 dataset (100 million tokens).
 Fine-tune this model with our CSV files to adapt it to our clickbait task.

 ## 3) Classifier
 Create a classifier and we will use the encoder of our language model as the encoder of the overall clickbait architecture: